Cherreads

 ---

-The Play With Me club room was impossible to miss.
+The Play With Me club room was one floor up from Room 722—middle school territory.

 The door was bright yellow, painted with cartoon puzzle pieces.
 A neon sign above it read PLAY WITH ME in bubbly letters.